Sally Rooney: Support for Palestine

-Rooney declined an offer from an Israeli publisher to translate Beautiful World, Where Are You into Hebrew, citing her support for the Palestinian-led Boycott, Divestment and Sanctions (BDS) movement.
-In October 2021, she said, "The Hebrew-language translation rights to my new novel are still available, and if I can find a way to sell these rights that is compliant with the BDS movement's institutional boycott guidelines, I will be very pleased and proud to do so".
-In retaliation, two Israeli bookshop chains announced a withdrawal of all of Rooney's titles from their shelves in early November.
-Rooney's Israeli publisher said it would continue selling her titles.
-Subsequently, in a letter organized by Artists for Palestine UK, 70 writers and publishers, including Kevin Barry, Rachel Kushner, Geoff Dyer, Pankaj Mishra, Carmen Callil, and Ahdaf Soueif, said they supported Rooney’s decision.
-In October 2024, Rooney and over 5,500 other writers signed an open letter pledging not to work with Israeli cultural institutions.
+Rooney's first two books were translated into Hebrew by the Israeli publisher Modan.
+Modan's request to translate Beautiful World, Where Are You was denied, as Rooney felt it did not comply with the demands of the Boycott, Divestment and Sanctions (BDS) movement.
+In a statement sent to The Independent, she wrote, "The Hebrew-language translation rights to my new novel are still available, and if I can find a way to sell these rights that is compliant with the BDS movement's institutional boycott guidelines, I will be very pleased and proud to do so".
+In retaliation, two Israeli bookshop chains announced a withdrawal of all of Rooney's titles from their shelves.
+Modan said it would continue selling the two books it had the rights to.
+Subsequently, in a letter organized by Artists for Palestine UK, 70 writers and publishers, including Kevin Barry, Rachel Kushner, Geoff Dyer, Pankaj Mishra, Carmen Callil, and Ahdaf Soueif, said they supported Rooney's decision.
+In October 2024, Rooney signed an open letter pledging not to work with Israeli cultural institutions.

-In June 2025, Rooney praised Palestine Action after its members broke into RAF Brize Norton and sprayed two planes with red paint.
-In July, the UK government banned Palestine Action under the Terrorism Act.
-Rooney criticized the UK government's response to Palestine Action by contrasting Palestine Action's nonviolent tactics with the intelligence and arms the UK government gives Israel, which Amnesty International concluded "has committed and is continuing to commit genocide".
-She accused the UK government of providing "state support for genocide" and wrote, "Those brave enough to break the law in protest ... deserve our highest respect."
+In June 2025, Rooney praised Palestine Action after its members broke into RAF Brize Norton and sprayed the engines of two Airbus A330 MRTT tankers with red paint.
+Rooney criticised the British government's intention to define the group as a terrorist organisation.
+She contrasted what she saw as Palestine Action's nonviolent tactics with the intelligence and equipment support the British government gave Israel.
+She accused the government of "state support for genocide" and said, "those brave enough to break the law in protest [...] deserve our highest respect."
 She supported a Palestine Action co-founder's attempt in the High Court to block the government's ban before it came into effect on 5 July.
-In a written submission to the court, Rooney called herself a "committed supporter" of Palestine Action and said she would continue to use proceeds from her work to financially support them.
-She said the ban would prevent her from speaking at future public events in the United Kingdom as she "could not in good conscience disguise or lie about my principles".
+In a written submission to the court, Rooney called herself a "committed supporter" of the group and said she would continue to use proceeds from her work to financially support it.
+She said the ban would prevent her from speaking at future public events in the United Kingdom.
+Ultimately, the British government banned Palestine Action under the Terrorism Act.